 The Professional Writing Academy’s online Introduction to Therapeutic and Reflective Writing course, which I co-direct with writer and poetry therapist Victoria Field, has seen over 200 participants from nearly 30 countries around the globe pass through its portal.

 Students come together in small groups of no more than 12 in our forums to experience the power of reading and writing poems, of expressive writing and journal writing, of exploring memories through life-writing and of sharing and bearing witness in groups.

 We have found that far from being a drawback, connecting in a virtual space has more often than not brought deeper personal connections between participants, affording more time for reflection than a face-to-face group.

-Amanda White, a writer and group facilitator in Cornwall, has set up a page on Facebook where people can share a daily Haiku.
+Amanda White, a writer and group facilitator in Cornwall, set up a page on Facebook where people can share a daily Haiku.
 The response to this project has been overwhelming as people find distraction and a sense of play and satisfaction in crafting three simple lines of poetry to share with an online community.
-Seven days after its launch, the page already had 340 members.
+The page already has almost five thousand members.

-The next iterations of Introduction to Therapeutic and Reflective Writing and its sister course Running Writing Workshops will start later this month.
-In these turbulent times, Victoria and I feel that our work in spreading the word about the therapeutic value of creative writing is more important than ever.
-Come and join us!
+The next iterations of Introduction to Therapeutic and Reflective Writing and its sister course Running Writing Workshops will start soon, and in these turbulent times, Victoria and I feel that our work in spreading the word about the therapeutic value of creative writing is more important than ever.
+Come and join us online!